+Sir Christopher Wren’s 300-year-old architectural masterpiece is a London icon.
 Towering over diminutive Ludgate Hill in a superb position that's been a place of Christian worship for more than 1400 years (and pagan before that), St Paul’s Cathedral is one of London’s most magnificent buildings.
-For Londoners, the vast dome is a symbol of resilience and pride, standing tall for more than 300 years.
-Viewing architect Sir Christopher Wren’s masterpiece from the inside and climbing to the top for sweeping views of the capital is a celestial experience.
+For Londoners, the vast dome is a symbol of resilience and pride.
+Seeing this stunning structure from the inside and climbing to the top for sweeping views of the capital is a celestial experience.

 There's no charge to attend a service, but not all areas of the cathedral are accessible.
-To hear the cathedral choir, attend the 11.30am Sunday Eucharist or Evensong (5pm Monday to Saturday and 3.15pm Sunday), but check the website as a visiting choir may appear for the latter.
+To hear the cathedral choir, attend Sunday Eucharist or Evensong.
+Check the website in advance for timings and information on visiting choirs.